Links on Android Authority may earn us a commission. Learn more.

 Latest Samsung Galaxy Watch 4 series update

-To check for a Galaxy Watch 4 update on your device, head on over to Settings > Software update on your watch.
+To check for a Galaxy Watch 4 update on your device, head to Settings > Software update on your watch.
 Or, open the Galaxy Wearable app on your phone and head to Watch settings > Watch software update.

 Don’t miss: Samsung Galaxy Watch 4 review